wwwidonja/ML-Showcase/README.md

 This is the private repository of Machine Learning for Data Science homeworks.
 All work is my own.

+It is advised to look at individual .pdf reports in each folder for better understanding of the provided code.

 # Contents:
 ## HW1: Trees